Migrating business email to Fastmail

 Use the email import tool to copy email for that user from your old provider to the user's new Fastmail account.
 If they have mail on their desktop (downloaded via POP), they'll need to manually transfer those folders to Fastmail's servers if they want it to be backed up.

 At this point, this user can use Fastmail to send and receive their email, even though your old provider is still active.
 When all users have been migrated this way, then you can switch your name server / MX records to point to us.

 Pros: User experiences no delay: they have complete access to their old mail and new from Fastmail once the mail import is completed.
 You can check the status of each user individually.

 Cons: An extra step is required in setting up the forwarding tunnels for each user.
 This can be time consuming if there are many users, but fortunately they don't have to be all done at once.

 Each user will want to also migrate their contacts and any calendar entries.
 Follow our personal migration guide on completing these steps.
 It also covers how to change settings on email clients and mobile devices, and how to use two-step verification (2FA) to keep accounts secure.

-The forwarding tunnel allows you to forward email from an existing service to an account with the same name at FastMail.
+The forwarding tunnel lets you forward email from an existing service to an account with the same name at Fastmail.
 For example, if you have the account

-There are 2 encoding options you can use, because some providers are limited as to what characters and/or the domain length you can put in an email address to forward to.
-To forward email to the FastMail account
+There are two encoding options you can use, because some providers are limited as to what characters and/or the domain length you can put in an email address to forward to.
+To forward email to the Fastmail account

 email@example.com, you can use either of: